Spin-Torque Generation in Topological-Insulator-Based Heterostructures: Method

-If the magnetic moments of a FI couple to the surface-state spins through $\HH_{ex} = -\Delta_{ex}\vec{m}\cdot\vec{S}$ as discussed in \textcite{yokoyama:2010}, the spin polarization on the TI surface leads to a spin torque of the form $\vec{T} = \Delta_{ex}\vec{m}\times\langle\vec{S}\rangle_{\rm neq}$.
-This leads to a field-like torque, which for an in-plane magnetization is out-of-plane.
-In the next section, we show how spin diffusion into the FM additionally leads to an in-plane torque (Slonczewski-like torque), in a way similar to the spin-current injection in HM / FM bilayers~\cite{liu:2011, liu:2012, pai:2012}.
+It is important to note that in a steady-state situation of a translationally invariant system,\cite{*[{See }] [{ for effects of scattering on FM boundaries}] mahfouzi:2015tmp} which is the situation we are interested in, there is no transfer of momentum between the topological surface state and the adjacent ferromagnet.
+Hence, there is also no net transfer of spin from the surface states to the ferromagnet as is the case in the situation of the spin Hall effect.
+However, the magnetic moments of the ferromagnetic layer couple to the surface-state spins through $\HH_{ex} = -\Delta_{ex}\vec{m}\cdot\vec{S}$ with $\vec{m}$ the magnetization direction in the ferromagnet.\cite{garate:2010, yokoyama:2010} Thus, the spin polarization on the TI surface leads to a field-like torque of the form $\vec{T} = \Delta_{ex}\vec{m}\times\langle\vec{S}\rangle_{\rm neq}$, which for an in-plane magnetization is out-of-plane.
+We show in the following how for an FM layer thicker than the diffusion length, spin diffusion leads to an additional in-plane torque (Slonczewski-like torque), in a way similar to the spin-current injection in HM/FM bilayers.\cite{liu:2011, liu:2012, pai:2012}

-\emph{Spin diffusion --} Given the spin polarization at the TI surface, Eq.~\eqref{eq:sjxD}, as an input, we consider the diffusion of these spins into the ferromagnetic metal and the torque they thereby exert.
-The diffusion (in $z$ direction) leads to a steady-state (itinerant) spin density through~\cite{manchon:2012}
+Given the spin polarization at the TI surface, Eq.~\eqref{eq:sjxD}, as an input, we consider the diffusion of (itinerant) spins into the ferromagnetic metal and the torque they thereby exert.
+The diffusion (in $z$ direction) leads to a steady-state transverse spin density through~\cite{manchon:2012}

 where the spin current (for the $i$th spin component) is given by